SweMonkey/smdt/readme.md

 SMDTC has a device manager which can autodetect if a device is present and where it is plugged in.<br>
 Device detection is only done on bootup, no plug & play support (yet).<br>
 <br>
-A total of 2 PS/2 devices and 1 UART device can be connected to a single MD controller port.<br>
+A total of 2 PS/2 devices and 1 UART device can potentially be connected to a single MD controller port.
+However, beware the power draw may exceed what the MD can supply!<br>
 <br>
 When a keyboard is connected and detected a 'K' icon will be visible in the status bar.<br>
 A fallback joypad device will be activated if SMDTC fails to find a keyboard or when a keyboard is plugged into PORT 2, allowing the use of a regular joypad.<br>